camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

     maxUnavailable: 1
 ```

-- The namespace has a LimitRange
+- It is possible to set a LimitRange on the namespace.
+Please refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/) on setting a LimitRange.
 - Use horizontal pod autoscaler where appropriate
 - Use Vertical pod autoscaler where appropriate